Conskel/cln-blog/content/english/post/vpn-building.md

 mv go/bin/derper /usr/local/bin/
 ```

-We'll again use systemd to run it as a daemon using a shell script.
+Again we can use systemd to run it as a daemon using a shell script.

 ```bash
 cat << EOF >> /etc/systemd/system/derper.service